yatharthb97/fluorosim/Notes/Theory.md

 #### Time, mass, and force

-Using these three units as the basis, other units can be derived.
+Using these three units *(length, energy, and viscosity)* as the basis, other units can be derived.
 By using dimensional analysis,
 $$
 \begin{align}
 \gamma \quad [=]  \quad [\eta\sigma] \quad &[=] \quad [M][t]^{-1}\\